 What are the evaluation measures used by the occupational therapy assistant program faculty?

 There are numerous measures that the program uses.
 On this site you will find:

-Persistence to Graduation from the OTA Program: This data indicates how many graduates completed the OTA Program in a maximum of 3 years (150% of graduation rate).
+Persistence to graduation from the OTA program: This data indicates how many graduates completed the OTA program in a maximum of 3 years (150% of normal graduation rate).

-NBCOT Examination results: The National Board for Certification in Occupational Therapy is charged with developing national examinations for students to take following their graduation from either OTA or OTR programs.
+NBCOT examination results: The National Board for Certification in Occupational Therapy is charged with developing national examinations for students to take following their graduation from either OTA or OTR programs.
 This examination is a bar that indicates that students who pass have the skills and abilities to be hired as entry-level practitioners.
 These results are correlated to the quality of education that students receive.
 A high passage rate is one sign of a good program!
 Like anything, pass rates fluctuate for a variety of reasons such as test anxiety and learning disabilities.
-Examining the number of students who retook the exam and passed is a good statistic to note!
+The data on this page provides information on students who took the NBCOT exam and passed within 12 months of graduating from our program.